localgovdrupal/localgov_replicate/README.md

 ## INTRODUCTION

-The LocalGov Replicate module is a DESCRIBE_THE_MODULE_HERE.
+The LocalGov Replicate module adds the ability to be able to replicate/clone content on your LocalGov Drupal website.

-The primary use case for this module is:

-- Use case #1
-- Use case #2
-- Use case #3

 ## REQUIREMENTS

-DESCRIBE_MODULE_DEPENDENCIES_HERE
+- Replicate
+- Replicate UI

 ## INSTALLATION